 : quantitative supply chain is critically dependent on data, and every initiative needs to have reliable access to data from a batch processing perspective.
 In fact, the initiative does not merely involve reading a few lines in the company system, rather it involves reading the entire sales history, the entire purchase history, the entire product catalog, etc. The Data Officer is typically delegated by the IT department to support the initiative.
 He is in charge of automating all the data extraction logic and getting this logic scheduled for daily extractions.
 In practice, the efforts of the Data Officer are mostly concentrated at the very beginning of the initiative.

 So far, we have remained rather vague concerning the software technology required to support quantitative supply chain.
 Yet, quantitative supply chain is critically dependent on the technology stack that is used to implement it.
-While, conceptually, every piece of software could be re-implemented from scratch, the Data Scientist requires an incredible amount of support from his stack to be even reasonably productive.
-Then, certain capabilities such as forecasting and numerical optimization require significant prior R&D efforts that go well beyond what the Data Scientist can deliver during the course of the initiative.
+While, conceptually, every piece of software could be re-implemented from scratch, the Supply Chain Scientist requires an incredible amount of support from his stack to be even reasonably productive.
+Then, certain capabilities such as forecasting and numerical optimization require significant prior R&D efforts that go well beyond what the Supply Chain Scientist can deliver during the course of the initiative.

 The first requirement of quantitative supply chain is a data platform with programmatic capabilities